 San Diego Business Dispute Attorney

-We agree that the fees of a San Diego business litigation attorney do not have to be exorbitant.
+We agree that the fees of a San Diego business litigation attorney for commercial claims defense does not have to be exorbitant.
 The size of the law firm safeguarding your business often correlates with higher costs.
 I acknowledge that early resolution in business matters generally yields superior outcomes compared to protracted legal battles.
 Nevertheless, a San Diego business litigation attorney should not shy away from pursuing a trial.
 Many San Diego business dispute attorneys lack experience with jury trials.
-I, on the other hand, possess nearly three decades of expertise in bench, jury, and arbitration trials.
-As a San Diego business dispute attorney, my objective is to provide personalized service and focus on achieving the optimal quick resolution.
+I, on the other hand, possess nearly two decades of expertise in bench, jury, and arbitration trials.
+As a San Diego business dispute attorney and commercial claim defense, my objective is to provide personalized service and focus on achieving the optimal quick resolution.

 How should you manage a business dispute lawsuit?

-Here are the four important steps a business should take when facing a lawsuit:
+Here are the four important steps a business should take when facing commercial claim defense:

 1. According to the lawsuit’s nature, notify the relevant insurance carrier(s).
 Under a general liability insurance policy, the insurer will appoint an attorney to represent you and your business.
 Often, uninformed lawyers may bill a business client substantial amounts to defend a lawsuit, even when it could be covered by a general liability insurance policy.